osjomike/Keva-et-al.-2025-NC/README.md

 Remember to install JAGS as well

 # Mixiar jags model objects
-The Mixiar jags model objects (output of run_model()-function) are stored in this repository through "Releases" linked to this repository.
+The Mixiar jags model objects (output of run_model()-function) are stored in this repository through "Releases" feature.

 # Licence